-The same font should be used throughout the Dissertation for text, headings, captions, labels, and references; the Graduate School strongly recommends using Times New Roman 12, a widely accessible standard font that will minimize software and reader compatibility problems.
+The same font should be used throughout the Dissertation for text, headings, captions, labels, and references; the School of Graduate Studies strongly recommends using Times New Roman 12, a widely accessible standard font that will minimize software and reader compatibility problems.
 For symbols, use Symbol 12 or a symbol font compatible with your base font.
 Tables, captions, and footnotes should use the same font face, but can be in a smaller size but no smaller than 10.
 You may create chapter and section headings that are three points larger than your standard typeface at your discretion.
-While the Graduate School strongly recommends Times New Roman 12, Courier 10 is acceptable as well.
-Fonts that are accepted by the Graduate School:
+While the School of Graduate Studies strongly recommends Times New Roman 12, Courier 10 is acceptable as well.
+Fonts that are accepted by the School of Graduate Studies: